 Answer: We are just expecting you to do your best.
 It is important you take regular breaks, do some exercise and read in addition to doing some academic work

 Question 6: I have not got a printer / enough ink.

 Answer: The vast majority of work does not require printing.
 Most of it can be done on paper / in exercise books.
 Some tasks require online submission (see instructions above on how to do this).
-Please read the SMH instructions carefully as these often contain extra information on how to do the tasks.
+Please read the Satchel One instructions carefully as these often contain extra information on how to do the tasks.

 Question 7: What is the point of doing work when I am in year 11 / 13 and my exams have been cancelled?